RuariDouglas/Hours_Calc/README.md

 ---
 I wanted to create something of my own to familiarise myself with both the technologies I have been learning and the use of RESTful routing in creating a CRUD application.
 This was built using NodeJS, Express, MongoDB/Mongoose and utilises HTML, CSS & Javascript.

-This web app is for my girlfriend and a few friends who still keep track of all their shifts using pen and paper.
+This app was built from neccesity for my partner who was spending too much time calculating her hours manually.

 #### Functionality
 ---